Ada-Developers-Academy/ada-precourse-v2/00-preparing-for-ada/00-starter.md

 ##### !question

-Create a Hello World Application on [Repl.it](https://repl.it), and submit a link to your submission.
+Create a Hello World application on [Repl.it](https://repl.it), and submit a link to your submission.

 ##### !end-question